matthewbga/ATS-Keyword/README.md

 # Setting up AWS connectivity

-The KWS Demo will attempt to connect to AWS IOT and report ML inference results through an MQTT connection.
-For this to work you will need a [AWS Account](https://aws.amazon.com/) and setup an IoT thing and set credentials in the application.
+The Keyword Detection application Demo will attempt to connect to AWS IOT and report ML inference results through an MQTT connection.
+To connect to the AWS cloud service you will need to setup an IoT Thing and then set the AWS credentials of the IoT Thing within the Application.
+You will need to create an [AWS Account](https://aws.amazon.com/) if you don’t already have one.

 ## AWS account IoT setup